jertubiana/ScanNet/README.md

 ## Predicting binding sites using evolutionary information

-Incorporation of evolutionary information improves substantially performance for predicting protein-protein and protein-disordered binding sites as they are typically more conserved than other surface residues.
+Incorporation of evolutionary information improves substantially performance for predicting protein-protein and protein-disordered binding sites for natural proteins as they are typically more conserved than other surface residues.
+For designed proteins, incorporation of evolutionary information is not recommended, as conservation does not reflect functionality.
 For punctual jobs, we recommend using the webserver http://bioinfo3d.cs.tau.ac.il/ScanNet/

 Otherwise, a local sequence database (e.g. UniRef30_2021) must be installed together with HH-blits (https://github.com/soedinglab/hh-suite).
 Once this is done, change the corresponding paths in utilities/paths.py.
 An homology search will be performed on the local sequence database and the MSA will be constructed.
 The corresponding command is simply: